-It can be a challenge to make it through the day without giving your neighbors an eyeful of your netherregions through your display-all windows!
+It can be a challenge to make it through the day without giving your neighbours an eyeful of your nether regions through your display-all windows!

-Here are a few things you can do to keep your decency intact and respect your fellow neighbors who have no choice but to eyeball your habits as they go about their day.
+Here are a few things you can do to keep your decency intact and respect your fellow neighbours who have no choice but to eyeball your habits as they go about their day.

 Place a curtain around your bed